The AeroPress Inverted Method (aka the upside down AeroPress)

 Now that your coffee is done steeping, it’s time to get it out of your AeroPress and into your cup.
-Before you flip it over, there is one little trick to help savor your coffee’s flavor.
+Before you flip it over, there is one little trick to help savour your coffee’s flavour.

-Giving your coffee a half minute to bloom, depending on how recently it was roasted, will enhance its flavors.
+Giving your coffee a half minute to bloom, depending on how recently it was roasted, will enhance its flavours.

 While the AeroPress is still sitting with the filter cap facing up, gently press down on the flat edges to push the delicious bloom – the foam layer on top of your coffee – through the filter.
 You want the foam to just barely rise out of the filter cap, but be careful not to press down too far so as not to spill.

 Step 7 – Push It